 Wyl Menmuir is a novelist and editor based in Cornwall.
 His bestselling debut novel, The Many (Salt Publishing) was longlisted for the 2016 Man Booker Prize.
 In November 2016, Nightjar Press published a limited edition chapbook of his story Rounds and in 2017, the National Trust published his story, In Dark Places.

-Wyl has written for both Radio 4’s Open Book and for The Observer, and is a regular contributor to the journal Elementum.
+Wyl has written for Radio 4’s Open Book, The Guardian and The Observer, and is a regular contributor to the journal Elementum.
 He teaches creative writing at Falmouth University and Manchester Metropolitan University.

-Wyl is co-creator of the Cornish writing centre, The Writers’ Block, and has worked with Arvon Foundation, National Literacy Trust and Centre for Literacy in Primary Education on a series of high profile literacy programmes.
+Wyl is co-creator of the Cornish writing centre, The Writers’ Block, and works with Arvon Foundation, National Literacy Trust and Centre for Literacy in Primary Education on national literacy programmes.

 , long listed for the 2016 Man Booker Award (Salt, 2016) and translated into Italian, audiobook.

 The Voyage of Mael Duin (Elementum, 2016)

 Edgeland Living (Elementum, 2016)

 Arvon Foundation – Visiting Tutor (2017 – present)